-The advantages of having more than one monitor hooked up to your machine are far beyond the price you’ll pay for them, Power users are often seen using two, three or sometimes as many as six monitors.
+The advantages of having more than one monitor hooked up to your machine are far beyond the price you’ll pay; Power users are often seen using two, three or sometimes as many as six monitors.

 Like with any setup, how your monitors look on the outside is just as important as how they look on the inside.
 I mean wallpapers.

-With one monitor, you might just set it out the way you’d like and leave it forever.
-Maybe the wallpaper goes with the RGB of your CPU or the colour scheme of your room.
+You might just set it out the way you’d like with one monitor and leave it forever.
+Maybe the wallpaper goes with your CPU’s RGB or your room’s colour scheme.
 With two monitors, you have a lot of space to be extra creative with the look you want.

-Running two separate wallpapers or the same wallpaper on both the monitors can be off-putting depending on your taste.
-In this article, we explain how you can get one nice wallpaper across your monitors.
-But before we get into the ‘how’ we need to find a suitable wallpaper.
+Running two separate wallpapers or the same wallpaper on both monitors can be off-putting, depending on your taste.
+This article explains how you can get one nice wallpaper across your monitors.
+But before we get into the ‘how’, we must find a suitable wallpaper.

 Also read: Easing Eyes: How to reduce eye strain from screens